VidMachine

 Image sets and consistency

 Image-set mode is designed for coherent batches from one prompt—for example the same character in different seasons, product angles, or storyboard beats.
-The provider documents generating multiple related images in one request.
-On VidMachine we currently call the model for a single output per generation step, but you can still rely on the model's strength for consistency when you use it repeatedly with clear prompts and references.
+Providers document generating multiple related images in one request when batch APIs are enabled.

 Thinking mode and reproducibility